TABLE OF CONTENTS

 1 Is "statutory interest" provided for in the Member State?
 If so, how is "statutory interest" defined in this Member State?

-The concept of interest is defined in Article 374 of the Code of Obligations (Obligacijski zakonik) (Uradni list RS (Official Journal of the Republic of Slovenia); UL RS Nos 83/01, 28/06, 40/07; hereinafter: OZ), which provides that a debtor, in addition to the principal, owes interest when this is provided for by law or agreed between a creditor and a debtor.
+The concept of interest is defined in Article 374 of the Code of Obligations (Obligacijski zakonik; hereinafter: OZ) (Uradni list RS (Official Journal of the Republic of Slovenia); UL RS Nos 97/07 – official consolidated text, and 64/16 – Constitutional Court Decision), which provides that a debtor, in addition to the principal, owes interest when this is provided for by law or agreed between a creditor and a debtor.

 If a debtor is late in performing a pecuniary obligation then the debtor, pursuant to Article 378(1) of the OZ, also owes interest in addition to the principal.